 Bradshaw then founded the Durango & Silverton Narrow Gauge Railroad and began to make improvements.
 Bolstered by the assistance of the former Rio Grande operating managers and a relatively sizeable staff of new employees, Bradshaw’s plans were set in motion immediately.
-The older locomotives were restored to operating condition and the vintage coaches were also restored.
-Durango’s tourist image expanded as new businesses and revamping of the old railroad town continued to take shape.
-By 1986 there were four trains running to Silverton with a fifth running to Cascade Canyon Wye.
+The older locomotives were restored to operating condition, and the vintage coaches were also restored.
+Durango’s tourist image expanded as new businesses and revamping the old railroad town continued to take shape.
+By 1986 four trains were running to Silverton, with a fifth running to Cascade Canyon Wye.

 Today the Durango & Silverton Railroad is owned and operated by American Heritage Railways.

-Though the mines and mills are closed and ghost towns dot the mining districts, the whistle of the old Denver & Rio Grande Railroad still echoes from the canyon walls.
+Though the mines and mills are closed, and ghost towns dot the mining districts, the old Denver & Rio Grande Railroad whistle still echoes from the canyon walls.

-The railroad runs 45 miles from Durango to Silverton between the months of May and October and f26 miles from Durango to the Cascade Station in the winter months.
+The railroad runs 45 miles from Durango to Silverton between May and October and f26 miles from Durango to the Cascade Station in winter.
 The trains take 3½ hours to run the 45 miles each way between Durango and Silverton, with a 2¼ hour layover in Silverton.

 The Durango & Silverton Railroad operates two museums, one in Durango and another in Silverton.
 Both feature historic locomotives and railway equipment.